voberle/adventofcode/2023/README.md

 Missing days:

 - Day 21 part 2: Again special pattern in data.
-- Day 24 part 2: No idea how to do part 2.
 - Day 25 part 2: Press button.

 Also: